PAESCAL-SciDAC5/task-notes-integration-to-E3SM/info/doc_testmods.md

-"Testmods" refers to the namelist changes and `xmlchange` commands that need to be included when executing the `create_test` command.
+"Testmods" refers to the namelist changes and `xmlchange` commands to be included when executing the `create_test` command.
 Here is the explanation from the [CIME user guide](https://esmci.github.io/cime/versions/master/html/users_guide/testing.html#group-testmods).

 ## Wuyin's `20tr_v3atm` example